Google defends privacy policy to European watchdog

-LONDON Web search giant Google Inc defended its new privacy policy as lawful and cited measures to educate users about it, in a letter sent on Thursday to French data protection regulators investigating its approach.
+LONDON, , April 5 Web search giant Google defended the lawfulness of its new privacy policy and the measures it had taken to educate users about it, in a letter sent on Thursday to French data protection regulators investigating its approach.

 Google sent responses to half of the questions asked by France's Commission Nationale de l'Informatique (CNIL) about three weeks ago in the form of an 18-page letter and a lengthy annex.
 It will provide the rest by April 15.